Frugal Living: The Ultimate Guide To Save Money In 2022

 - Prepay your cellphone to avoid extra charges and keep your cellphone use in check.

 - Start using kitchen rags instead of paper towels.

 - Try a bidet; you’ll save up on toilet paper and have a cleaner booty, too.

 - Unplug whenever you’re going out and won’t need your appliances.

-- Wash your clothes in cold water because the amount of energy needed is lower.
+- Wash your clothes in cold water because the energy needed is lower.